 McCarthy’s novel has at least two qualities: it’s thin and has big letters.
 I would say it’s the first novel I read where nothing happens.
 But from my point of view, if I got through with it, it’s still a readable novel.
 I admit that it sometimes “hooked me” but only to leave me disappointed in the following pages.
 McCarthy have so many platitudes strung through the story that when he is trying to convey profound things they become almost comical.
 The writing seems the one of a great writer to me, but the story has absolutely nothing

-It’s been 40 million years since the humans arrived on the planet they call Harmony, leaving behind an Earth that has become inhabitable and ruined.
-In order to be safe from themselves, the first settlers of the new planet, genetically modify their brains to be receptive to a supercomputer called “the Oversoul”.
-This machine was put into orbit and it’s main duty is to stop humans on the surface from developing advanced technologies by making them losing coherence when such thoughts occur.Read more "Homecoming Saga I: The Memory of Earth"
+It’s been 40 million years since the humans arrived on the planet they called Harmony.
+The colonists were leaving behind the Earth, a planet rendered uninhabitable and ruined.
+Now, on this new home, in order to be safe from themselves, the first settlers genetically modify their brains to be receptive to a supercomputer called “The Oversoul” that was let into orbit.
+It’s main duty is to stop the humans on the surface from developing advanced technologies, by making them lose thoughts coherence when a forbidden topic is being tackled.

 The Drawing of the Three is the second part of The Dark Tower series written by Stephen King.
 For my own delight, i started the book on a plane and managed to finish it on Northern Sea shores.
 I know some of you haven’t got the opportunity to start the series yet, so be warned, there are some spoilers from the first book following this paragraph.

 Stephen King’s novel, the first in “The Dark Tower” series, flows like a poem.
 A poem with a perfect rhythm.
 A cadence of words without fault, a strange poem, with lyrics that make sense only when they are spoken aloud.
-The novel begins alert.
-“The Man In Black fled across the desert and The Gunslinger followed.”Read more "The Dark Tower I: The Gunslinger"